-How does two layers of fudge swirled with Reese's Peanut Butter Cups sound to you?
-Delicious, right?
-Go ahead and add this White Chocolate Peanut Butter Cup Fudge to your holiday baking list.
+This White Chocolate Peanut Butter Cup Fudge has two layers of fudge swirled with Reese's peanut butter cups.
+Add this easy no bake treat to your holiday dessert list.
 I promise you will not regret it.

 Do you bake treats with your family during the holidays?
 One of our family traditions is to pick one day during December and bake together.

 I usually come up with a list of cookies and fudge that will be made for our cookie trays.
 There are certain cookies like these Peanut Butter Cup Cookies and these Oreo Peppermint Crunch Cookies that just have to be on that list every year, but we usually add a few new ones too.